mknx/smarthome/plugins/kathrein/README.md

 ### kathrein
 There are two possibilities to use this attribute.
   * Define it on a string item and set it to `true`: With this configuration, every string you set to this item will be send to the Kathrein device.
   * Define it on a boolean item and set it to a key value: With this configuration, the specified key value is sent whenever you set the item to `true` (if the item is only for sending a specific command to the tv then you should consider using the `enforce_updates` attribute, too).
-It is even possible to define several keys separeted with a comma.
+It is even possible to define several keys separated with a '|'.

 ### kahreinid
 With this attribute you can define to which kathrein device you want to send the specified command.
-If there is only one device configured you can avoid setting this attribute.
+If there is only one device configured you can avoid setting this attribute (not tested yet -> give some feedback if it works).

 <pre>
 [receiver]